averycrespi/vtt-bridge/README.md

 **Help, the "Connect to Roll20" button isn't appearing!**

+1. Make sure that you're on the read-only page - NOT the character builder page!
+2. Try reloading the page.
-Please reload the page.
-If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).
+3. If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).

-**Help, the "Connected to Dungeon Master's Vault" message isn't appearing!**
+**Help, the "Connected to Dungeon Master's Vault" notification isn't appearing!**

+1. Try reloading the page.
-Please reload the page.
-If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).
+2. If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).

 **Why aren't my rolls appearing in Roll20?**

-Please ensure that both tabs (Dungeon Master's Vault and Roll20) are open in the same browser window.
+1. Make sure that both tabs (Dungeon Master's Vault and Roll20) are open in the SAME browser window.
+2. If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).

 ## Development